simple-tracer/parrot/README.md

 To set up a local development environment please follow these instructions:

-* Set up a test instance of Simple Tracer, details can be found [here](https://github.com/simple-tracer/about)
+* Set up a test instance of Simple Tracer, details can be found [here](https://github.com/simple-tracer/about).
 * Clone the repo by `git clone https://github.com/simple-tracer/parrot.git`.
 You can also use SSH.
 * `cd` into the cloned repo.
-* Run `pip3 install -r requirements.txt`
+* Run `pip3 install -r requirements.txt`.
 * Code!

 ## License